snr-laboratory/snrlab-microfab-trial0/doc/Pythonepoxymeasurements/EpoxySummary/EpoxyReview.md

 ___

 ## Trends
-All epoxies show increasing current with increasing voltage, but the rate of increase and magnitude differ significantly.The New 301 and 301-2 are suitable for applications requiring ultra-high resistivity (lowest leakage current), while 832HD is not recommended.
+All epoxies show increasing current with increasing voltage, but the rate of increase and magnitude differ.The New 301 and 301-2 are suitable for applications requiring ultra-high resistivity (lowest leakage current), while 832HD is not recommended.
 New 301 consistently shows the lowest current at all voltages, indicating the highest resistivity and best insulating properties.
 301-2 and 301-2FL also perform well, with 301-2FL having slightly higher current (lower resistivity) than 301-2.
 353ND has intermediate performance, with currents roughly an order of magnitude higher than 301-2.
 832HD displays the highest measured currents, increasing rapidly with voltage, indicating it is the least resistive and thus the least effective insulator among those tested.

 ---